steerenergy/DataLogger/README.md

 # DataLogger
-More to come - watch this space... maybe
+Developed By Steer Energy

-See technical documentation/project log for more for more.
+See Documentation/Log for More (X01) for more for more.

 Will require install of several libraries to run

-If developing ensure you read the technical documentation before trying anything.